-The E30 is one of two new residential elliptical machines from Matrix, a company known for high-end, commercial grade exercise equipment including treadmills and bikes.
-In 2016 the company developed a residential line to compete directly with Life Fitness, Precor and other big players in the space.
+The Matrix E30 is one of four new residential elliptical machines from the well-regarded fitness company, known for their high-end, commercial grade exercise equipment also including treadmills and bikes.
+Several years ago the company developed a new residential line to compete directly with Life Fitness, Precor and other big players in the space.

-The Matrix E30 gives a solid, compact design with suspension technology, reducing noise and offering the most natural, smooth motion.
-You get your choice of three different consoles so you can choose the one that fits your needs.
+The Matrix E30 has a solid, compact design with suspension technology, which reduces noise and offers the most natural, smooth motion you will find.
+You have a choice of three different consoles, allowing you to pick the one that most appeals to you and fits your needs.

-Let's take a look at some of the specs...
+Let's take a look at some of the important specs...

 The residential Matrix ellipticals and treadmills have received great reviews thus far, as the company appears to be maintaining the quality and design used in its popular commercial models, which is great news.
 Some companies that have transitioned into the home market have failed as they haven't been able to maintain the quality while lowering their price points...not so with Matrix.